“Whether you think that you can, or that you can’t, you are usually right.”Henry Ford

 Turning misfortune into opportunities

 Let’s face it.
 Most of us have not been born with a silver spoon in our mouths.
 We don’t have the cash or opportunities that others might have to achieve our goals.
 And so it becomes increasingly difficult to develop the mindset of an entrepreneur to overcome adversity.
 It might seem that way, but if you think of it differently, we all have the opportunity, it just doesn’t come in the same package.

-The package may not be as pretty, as expensive or flashy, but the package IS THERE!
+The package may not be as pretty, expensive or flashy, but the package IS THERE!
 All we need to do is reach out and grab it.
-Some of the greatest entrepreneurs have clawed their way out of poverty and the most adverse circumstances.
+Some of the greatest entrepreneurs have clawed their way out of poverty and adversity.
 The types of circumstances that will bring most of us to our knees.
 It is the mindset of an entrepreneur that makes the difference.

 What sets these giants apart from the rest of us, is that they had their eye firmly on the prize.
 So much so, that they couldn’t even see their adversity in their periphery vision.
 Their goal was the only thing in sight, the only thing they were willing to spend their time and emotions on.